 How to Obtain a California Instruction Permit

 To obtain a provisional instruction permit new drivers must:

 - Be at least 15½ years of age.

 - Fill out the DMV application form (DL 44).

 - Get parents’ or guardians’ signatures on the application form if they are under 18 years.

-- Present acceptable documents establishing your identity, residency (if applicable), and birthdate.
+- Present acceptable documents establishing identity, residency (if applicable), and birth date.

-- Provide your full name and social security number.
+- Provide proof of full name and social security number.